-The contributions of small cetaceans were found to exceed those of large whales in some areas and the authors concluded that for an equivalent total biomass, a population of small cetaceans would release more nutrients than a population of whales (Gilbert et al., 2023).
-Due to low productivity in many tropical and subtropical waters small cetaceans are the only cetacean species involved in nutrient biological cycling.
+The contributions of small cetaceans were found to exceed those of large whales in some areas and the authors concluded that for an equivalent total biomass, a population of small cetaceans would release more nutrients than a population of whales.
+Due to low productivity in many tropical and subtropical waters, in places, small cetaceans are the only cetacean species involved in nutrient biological cycling.
 It is considered that a range of species could significantly affect nutrient dynamics, particularly when small cetaceans mediate the translocation of nutrients from productive foraging to nutrient-poor habitats, and therefore link spatially distinct ecosystems (Kiszka et al., 2022).
 The continued removal of small cetaceans from ecosystems in which they play a significant role will have deleterious effects for other marine flora and fauna, upon which the very health of our ocean relies.

-Fig. 17: Ecosystem coral reef © Andrea Izzotti
+Fig. 16: Reef © Andrea Izzotti